 "This changes the game for developers building production AI applications," Jassy explained in the announcement.
 The Stateful Runtime Environment powered by OpenAI's models will let agents maintain context across conversations, remember user preferences, and coordinate complex workflows that span multiple tools and sessions.

-For AWS, this represents a significant expansion of its Bedrock platform beyond simple model access.
+For AWS, this represents a significant expansion of its Bedrock platform beyond model access and the other AI features it already offered (which include tools for RAG and Guardrails).
 Amazon Bedrock currently offers a menu of AI models from various providers, but adding stateful capabilities with OpenAI's technology creates a more integrated development experience.
 Developers won't need to bolt together separate services for memory management, session handling, and multi-tool orchestration.